 When a person has flaccid paralysis, they cannot initiate any voluntary movement on their affected side.

-If flaccidity lasts too long without treatment, the muscles can begin to atrophy which can lead to hypotonia.
+If flaccidity lasts too long without treatment, the muscles can begin to atrophy.
+Flaccidity is also often associated with low muscle tone (hypotonia) after stroke.

 Hypotonia and Flaccidity